-- The Guest Ledger (recording all debit and credit transactions made by registered guests of the hotel, that is, charges incurred and payments made). - The City Ledger (recording all amounts 'receivable' from or owed by non-registered guests who use the services of the hotel on credit terms).
+- The Guest Ledger (recording all debit and credit transactions made by registered guests of the hotel, that is, charges incurred and payments made). - The City Ledger (recording all amounts 'receivable' from - or owed by - non-registered quests who use the services of the hotel on credit terms).